10 Essential Songs From The Tubes

 Photo: Bag-O-Bucks (management)/A & M Records [Public domain]

-Our Top 10 Tubes songs list takes a look at one of the most underrated yet dynamic, entertaining, and incredibly gifted bands in classic rock history.
-Even during the band’s peak years, they did not get enough credit.
+Our Top 10 Tubes songs list looks at one of the most underrated yet dynamic, entertaining, and incredibly gifted bands in classic rock history.
+They did not get enough credit even during the band’s peak years.
 Their shining moment was when MTV put the band’s songs “Talk To You Later,” and “She’s A Beauty,” in heavy rotation in the early 1980s.
 Nonetheless, the band did develop a loyal following and was always loved by critics.
 How could you not love the band?
 The band defined the concepts of brilliant musicianship, incredibly creative songs, and stage shows that blew audiences away.

 The band The Tubes was first formed in San Francisco in the early 1970s.
 Multiple musicians from various bands in the San Francisco area formed the group.
 After a few years the band released their first album in 1975 entitled The Tubes.
 The legendary Al Kooper who had founded the band Blood Sweat & Tears and produced many of the early Lynyrd Skynyrd albums also produced The Tubes debut.
 The album would feature the song “White Punks On Dope,” which would become one of the band’s signature songs.